procinproc/PiP-pip/README.md

   differences.

 - `--sudo`
-  Allow `sudo` when installing with `docker`.
+  Allow `sudo` when installing Docker image(s).
 To enable this option, user must be a sudoer.
+If this option does not work (by being asked password) try running `pip-pip` under the `sudo` command.

+- `--centos`
+  Specify RHEL/CentOS version (7 or 8).
+This options is only effective with the Docker installation.
+When `all` is specified, both RHEL/CentOS 7 and 8 images will be downloaded.

 - `--yes`
   This option stops asking if the installing (prefix) directory will